mattreynolds84/CodingExercise/README.md

 3. Ensure that the GetAllPeople() method returns only 20 results and at least one result has the gender type 'Unknown'.

-4. Create an api call that returns only persons with a female gender by adding logic to our FemaleOnly attribute filter
+4. Create an api call that returns only persons who are either the age of 10 or at least 20 by adding a new service call to the PersonService.